Kazusa42/Project1/README.md

 ## Code Structure
 1. "./nets" contains several backbone structures.
 2. If want to add more backbone structure(s), please add under "./nets".
 3. After add backbone, please re-write a _class_ method about new backbone in "./nets/backbones.py".
+And add your backbone in BACKBONE_LIST in "configure.py".
 4. Other part is complete enough.
 Try not to change them.

 ## Train